 The International VW consists of just a few patterns.
 But, you’ll find it’s absolutely mesmerizing to watch.
 For one thing, the smoothness of the dance seems impossible considering the speed at which the couple is moving.
 It’s both serene and elegant.

 On the other hand, American VW seems playful and almost flirty.
-Moving in and out of partnership creates a game-like feel, almost like Hide and Go Seek.
+Moving in and out of closed dance position creates a game-like feel, almost like Hide and Go Seek.

 By the way, it’s become one of the most popular styles for the wedding first dance.